SouvikNandi1/disunicx2021/README.md

 ## ⚠️ Disclaimer

-DisunicX is an open-source project created for educational and privacy-awareness purposes.
+DisunicX is an open-source project.
 The developer, Souvik Nandi, is not responsible for any illegal, harmful, or unethical activities performed using this browser.
 You use this software at your own risk.

 ---